 Thus, while Arnold still occasionally daydreamed throughout the series, he became known for being the voice of reason, the one kid who anyone, whether kid or adult, could go to for advice.
 His calm rationality, along with his ever-positive attitude to always look on the bright side, allows him to see the good in people and encourage them to never give up no matter what.
 Considering how uplifting he is, it’s no wonder his best friend, the smooth-talking keeper of urban legends, Gerald Johanssen, would often commend Arnold by telling him, “You’re a bold kid.”

 One of the many things that makes Hey Arnold! so memorable and so enjoyable to watch even 20 years later is the fact that it has a rich ensemble of diverse, fleshed out characters.
-There’s the eclectic group of boarders who lived with Arnold and his grandparents, wise-cracking Phil and downright kooky Gertie, at the Sunset Arms boarding house, including the lazy, swindling Oskar Kokoshka and his unhappy wife, Suzie, the short demolitionist, Ernie Potts and, last but not least, Mr. Hyunh, who, with Arnold’s help, reunited with his daughter in one of the most profound episodes of the series, “Arnold’s Christmas.”
+There’s the eclectic group of boarders who live with Arnold and his grandparents, wise-cracking Phil and downright kooky Gertie, at the Sunset Arms boarding house, including the lazy, swindling Oskar Kokoshka and his unhappy wife, Suzie, the short demolitionist, Ernie Potts and, last but not least, Mr. Hyunh, who, with Arnold’s help, reunited with his daughter in one of the most profound episodes of the series, “Arnold’s Christmas.”

 There are also many characters who make up the neighborhood, including Arnold’s fourth-grade teacher, the sensitive Mr. Simmons, the stickler of P.S.
 118, Principal Wartz, the progressive butcher, Mr. Green, the singing mailman, Harvey, the kid-hating ice cream man, the Jolly Olly Man, the elusive superhero, Monkey Man and the infamous kid who’s afraid to leave his stoop, Stoop Kid, to name a few.